DanWhiting/dcc-rail-controller/README.md

 1. A simple track power driver PCB based on an LMD18200 3A, 55V H-Bridge.
 2. An ESP32 dev kit, responsible for reliably sending DCC packets via the track power driver.
 3. A Rasberry Pi Zero 2W, responsible for hosting the control web interface and sending packets to the ESP32.
+4. A micro-B USB OTG cable for serial comms between the Pi and the ESP32.

 Designed to conform to NMRA S-9.2 and S-9.2.1 standards.